isabelc/Comment-Notifier-No-Spammers/readme.txt

 * First release.

 == Upgrade Notice ==

+= 1.5 =
+HTML p tags have been removed from the message textareas to make it easier to customize the emails.

 = 1.1 =
 Fix - Every approved comment author was being subscribed even if they did not subscribe.